End-to-end One-shot Human Parsing: Method

-\he{In general, in the early training phase with AGM, we learn accurate similarity maps which are employed as class-level attention to enhance features' representational capability.
-In the late training phase with NPM, we directly predict from the similarity maps which is lightweight and has higher transferability to the novel classes. \bohan{this is obviously wrong. you don't discard AGM} To model the phase changing from AGM to NPM, we propose seamlessly integrating the two modules by slowly shifting the network's focus via the weight shifting strategy without any further fine-tuning.
-Note that \hefix{in the coarse-grained metric space, we only employ AGM instead of DML}\bohan{ambiguous here} since there are no novel classes that require strong transferability.}
+In general, in the early training phase with AGM, we learn accurate similarity maps which are employed as class-level attention to enhance features' representational capability.
+In the late training phase with NPM, we directly predict from the similarity maps which are lightweight and have higher transferability to the novel classes.
+To model the phase changing from AGM to NPM, we propose seamlessly integrating the two modules by slowly shifting the network's focus via the weight-shifting strategy without any further fine-tuning.
+Note that in the coarse-grained metric space, we only employ AGM instead of DML since there are no novel classes that require strong transferability.

 Formally, we can define the metric learning loss $\ell^{\rm DML}$ as:

 where $\beta$ is a balancing hyperparameter.
 During training, we gradually shift the focus of the meta-learner by assigning loss weights that change along with the training epoch.
 We linearly decrease $\beta$ by $\beta = 1 - \rm{epoch / max\_epoch}$.
 After training, $\beta$ becomes $0$ and we solely infer $\hat{\boldsymbol{M}}_{C_s}^{q}$ from NPM.